openmediatransport/.github/profile/README.md

 Send is a single source that can send video, audio and metadata to multiple receivers on a network.

-Send listens on a TCP port in the range 6400-6600 by default.

 ### Receive

 Receive is a single end point that connects to a Send source to receive the video, audio and metadata from that source.